Sudoharry/DevOps-day-2-day-Ops/Incidental-management/Scenario-for-Understanding-Devops-role.md

 ---
 Steps to handle the situation:

-STEP-1: Acknowledge the incident:
-- Immediately informs the stakeholders about the issue (Team lead, incident management, etc)
-- Update the status page or notification system to inform affected users if applicable.

-STEP-2:  Check monitoring alerts and logs:
-- Review monitoring tools like Prometheus, CloudWatch, or Datadog for alerts.
-- Check system logs (e.g var/logs/syslog) for error messages and abnormal activities

-STEP-3: Assess the Issue
-- Identify whether it's a hardware, network,or application level issue.
-- Ping or SSH into the server to determine if it's still reachable.
-- Check disk space,CPU,memory usage or application health.

-STEP-4: Immediate Mitigation:
-- Restart the server or failing services if possible.
-- Switch the traffic to a backup server  or instance using load balancers or DNS failover.

-STEP-5: Root Cause Analysis:
-- Once stability is restored, investigate the root cause of the failure.
-- Documentation the incident and resoltions steps

-Prevention:

-- Implement redundancy (e.g., auto-scaling groups, multi-AZ deployment).
-- Use automated monitoring and alerting systems.
-- Schedule regular health checks and stress testing.
+## Handling System Incidents: A Comprehensive Guide

+### Overview

+This document provides a structured approach to managing system incidents.
+It includes detailed steps for acknowledging, diagnosing, mitigating, and preventing issues to ensure quick recovery and long-term system reliability. 🌟🌐✨

+## Steps to Handle the Situation

+### 1. Acknowledge the Incident

+ - Inform Stakeholders: Immediately notify relevant parties, such as the team lead, incident management team, and other stakeholders. 📣💼✅

+ - User Notifications: Update the status page or send notifications to inform affected users, if applicable. 🌍🛠️💡

+### 2. Check Monitoring Alerts and Logs

+ - Monitoring Tools: Review alerts from tools like Prometheus, CloudWatch, or Datadog. 📊📡🔍

+ - System Logs: Analyze logs (e.g., /var/logs/syslog) for error messages or unusual activity. 🗂️📈🛑

+### 3. Assess the Issue

+- Identify the Source: 🛠️🔎📋

+  - Determine if the issue is at the hardware, network, or application level.

+- Server Reachability: 🖥️🌐🔓

+  - Use tools like ping or SSH to check server availability.

+- Resource Metrics: 📉📊💻

+ - Disk Space: Ensure sufficient space is available.

+ - CPU and Memory: Check for high usage or leaks.

+ - Application Health: Confirm service functionality.

+### 4. Immediate Mitigation

+- Restart Services: Restart the server or failing services to restore normal operation. 🔄🔧✅

+- Traffic Redirection: 🛤️🖥️🔄

+ - Use load balancers or DNS failover to reroute traffic to backup servers or instances.

+### 5. Root Cause Analysis

+- Post-Incident Analysis: 📑🔍🛠️

+  - Investigate logs, alerts, and monitoring data to identify the root cause.

+- Documentation: 📝📚🔍

+ - Record the timeline of events, resolution steps, and key findings.

+## Prevention

+### 1. Implement Redundancy

+- Set up auto-scaling groups and multi-AZ deployments for high availability. 📈🛡️🌐

+### 2. Automate Monitoring and Alerting

+- Use tools like Prometheus, Datadog, and CloudWatch to automate monitoring and configure alerts for critical metrics. 🤖🛠️⚙️

+### 3. Schedule Regular Maintenance

+- Conduct routine health checks and stress testing to identify potential bottlenecks. 🔄🩺🔬

+### Tools and References

+- Monitoring Tools

+  - Prometheus

+  - Datadog

+  - AWS CloudWatch

+- Network and System Utilities

+  - ping

+  - SSH

+- Stress Testing Tools

+  - Apache Benchmark (ab)

+  - wrk

+  - JMeter

+- Incident Documentation Tools

+  - Jira

+  - Confluence